Reset Car Computer After Replacing Battery

 Later in this article, we are going to explain how to reset a car computer after replacing a battery in detail.
 After we cover all of the symptoms of a broken ECU.

-Frequent misfires in the engine as well can indicate a bad or failing ECU unit.
+Frequent misfires in the engine as well can also indicate a bad or failing ECU unit.
 This is caused because the computer is not working properly and bugged out.

 But how can I check if the computer is wrong?
 The only way to check if the computer is bad is to remove the components one by one and test them with a multimeter.
 Testing them with a multimeter tool will tell you what really is going on inside of your engine.
 And if the computer is wrong and it needs replacing or resetting.

-Resetting car computer after replacing battery is the easiest thing that you can do in this case.
+Resetting the car computer after replacing the battery is the easiest thing that you can do in this case.
 Because often the computer can get confused and cause problems with your vehicle.
 Later in this article, we are going to explain how you can address that.

-If the engine doesn’t like to start, then it is very likely that you have a computer problem or starter issue.
+If the engine doesn’t like to start, then it is very likely that you have a computer problem or a starter issue.
 The only way to see which of them has gone bad is to test the starter with a multimeter tool and see if the starter is any good.
 If the starter is good then you also need to test the solenoid.

 Also, if the car computer is broken the engine could still crank.
-But it is unable to start since a lot of crucial componentry that turns on will not turn on in this case and the engine will be dead.
+But it is unable to start since a lot of crucial componentry that turn on will not turn on in this case and the engine will be dead.

-The only way to revive it will be either by changing the car computer.
+The only way to revive it will be by changing the car computer.
 Which in this case can be very expensive, or trying to reset the car computer.
-Later in this article, we are going to teach you how to reset car computer after replacing battery.
+Later in this article, we are going to teach you how to reset your car computer after replacing the battery.
 But first, let’s cover all of the symptoms of a bad or an ECU that needs resetting.

-Another problem with a failing ECU is that this problem can cause a severe power loss.
+Another problem with a failing ECU is that this problem can cause severe power loss.
 Especially if the ECU cuts out some important components that are needed to keep the car moving.

 These systems can be connected with fuel supply or ignition.
 The car will highly likely switch to a limp mode to protect the components.
-But if the ECU is not in proper order, you know that it needs resetting and the only way around this will be to learn how to reset car computer after replacing battery.
+But if the ECU is not in proper order, you know that it needs resetting and the only way around this will be to learn how to reset the car’s computer after replacing the battery.
 Something that we are going to elaborate on in-depth in the next chapter.

-Resetting the computer is one of the key things that you need to know when you are having a problematic computer unit in your vehicle.
+Resetting the computer is one of the key things that you need to know when you have a problematic computer unit in your vehicle.
 If the car computer doesn’t like to adapt and learn the new settings you have to do it by yourself.
 If it still doesn’t remove the check engine light you will probably need a new car computer.
 And that is something that we are going to cover later of how much is a car computer for your vehicle.

-How To Reset Car Computer After Replacing Battery Simple?
+How To Reset Car Computer

 Reset Car Computer After Replacing Battery

-Remove The Positive Terminal
+1. Remove The Positive Terminal

 The simplest trick in the book to reset a car computer is by removing the positive terminal from the battery.
 To remove the terminal, you will need a small wrench to access the bolt that is holding the battery clamp.